 Setting event sponsor levels is one of the most difficult parts of getting sponsorships for your event.
 People often get caught up in creating thematic names (Friend, Supporter, Champion) and worrying about getting enough people at a certain level.
 But the main risk when using sponsorship levels is limiting yourself and not baking in enough flexibility to personalize the ask for each sponsor that you approach.

 Since each company is different, present your menu as a starting point in your conversation about how they’d like to support you through the event.
 If they say no to a large monetary ask, you’ll want to be ready with smaller menu options or a product donation for a raffle.

 Companies will want specific details about what their sponsorship buys, especially if there are perks based on different levels of commitment.
 Using the values that you identified earlier, consider event sponsorship benefits that make sense for you, the event and your budget:

-- Mention on the event website, possibly with their logo
+- Mention on the event website or landing page, possibly with their logo

 - Blog post featuring the sponsor and linking to their site